hunter-volkman/stock-report/README.md

 # Module workbook-emailer

-This module enables a Raspberry Pi to autonomously generate daily Excel workbook reports from sensor data, process them using a master template, and email them to specified recipients.
-It integrates with Viam’s data export tool (`vde.py`), persists its state for reliability across restarts, and operates independently of the Viam app’s CONTROL tab.
-Twice-daily `viam-agent` restarts (6:00 AM and 6:00 PM EST) ensure stability despite updates or connection issues.
+This module enables a Raspberry Pi to autonomously generate daily Excel workbook reports from sensor data, process them using weekday or weekend templates, and email them to specified recipients.
+It integrates with Viam’s data export tool (`vde.py`), adjusts export times based on store hours (weekdays: 7:00–19:00 EST, weekends: 8:00–16:00 EST), persists its state for reliability, and operates independently of the Viam app’s CONTROL tab.
+Twice-daily `viam-agent` restarts (6:00 AM and 6:00 PM EST) ensure stability.

 ## Model `hunter:sensor:workbook-emailer`

-A custom sensor component that processes Excel workbooks with data from the viam-python-data-export tool.
-It runs locally on a Raspberry Pi, connects to a store's Viam machine, and uses a scheduled loop with inter-process locking for reliability.
+A custom sensor component that fetches sensor data via `vde.py`, updates a master Excel template (weekday or weekend), and emails the daily report.
+It runs locally on a Raspberry Pi, connects to a Viam machine, and uses a scheduled loop with inter-process locking.

 ### Configuration
 Configure the model using the following JSON template in your Viam robot configuration: